w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * placement of the alternatives
   * methods to turn on and off the alternatives
 * evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
-* design media player controls that:
+* describe approaches to design media player controls that:
   * have descriptive names
   * are operable by keyboard
   * are easy to find